Tetlow Legal is operational and continuing to assist our clients, please read this notice.

 Balance due on settlement – This is the final amount payable to the Seller on settlement with all of the appropriate adjustments and allowances having been taken into account.

 We hope that this explanation makes things a little clearer.
-As always if you have any questions please do not hesitate to contact either Emma Bragg or Sharon Bennett on (02) 6140 3263 or email [email protected].
+As always if you have any questions please contact Tetlow Legal on 02 6140 3263 or [email protected]